jup-ag/rfq-webhook-toolkit/README.md

 ## Fees

 Jupiter RFQ allows MMs a way to provide liquidity, adjust their quotes without being subject to the volatility of on-chain gas prices or chain health.
 RFQ fills are also much less CU intensive (<10x) compared to AMM swaps, and can save gas in the long run on fills.
-Today, RFQ charges a dynamic fee that is selected based on factors like tokens and size.
-The dynamic fee amount is forwarded to webhooks in the quote request parameters and it is contained in the message that both taker and maker sign (see [the payload section](#non-standard-payload) above)
+Today, RFQ, when operating in Ultra mode, charges a dynamic fee that is selected based on factors like tokens and size.
+The dynamic fee amount is forwarded to webhooks in the quote request parameters and it is contained in the message that both taker and maker sign (see [the payload section](#non-standard-payload) above).
+In manual mode, the fee is a flat 2pbs.

 ℹ️ Webhooks do not need to account for fees when quoting; the fee is applied directly by the RFQ system during transaction building.
 For example, for a quote of 1 SOL to 1000 USDC with a fee of 100 bps, only 990 USDC will be transferred out of the market maker account, while 10 USDC will be collected as a fee.
 Note that the fee is not automatically transferred and will be accounted for asynchronously on a regular basis.